 Family-friendly self catering accommodation in Devon

-Devon holidays with pre school children
+Devon holidays with young children

-Are you holidaying with pre-school children?
-Let us help make it easier – we can loan travel cots, high chairs, cupboard closures, socket covers, hand-held blenders, and waterproof mattress covers.
-There’s no stairs for under fives to fall down in the wooden lodges – and we can fit a stair gate to the cottage and Balebarn Lodge’s loft stairs stairs to keep very young children safe.
+But back to the holiday practicalities – we can provide travel cots, high chairs, socket covers, hand-held blenders, and waterproof mattress covers etc – just ask.
+There’s no stairs for under fives to fall down in the wooden eco lodges – and we can fit a stair gate to Otter Cottage and to Balebarn Lodge’s loft stairs stairs to keep very young children safe.

 Are grandparents in charge of your Devon holiday?

 Wheatland Farm is wonderful for spending time with the grandchildren – there’s loads for them to do right here, so you can do as much or as little as you like and still enjoy their company.
 Our 21 acres means you can give the kids the freedom childhood is supposed to be about.

 Balebarn Eco Lodge, with it’s optional hot tub, is the ultimate place for a three generations holiday – it’s largely open plan, has fabulous views out over the field and wildlife pond (helping you keep an eye on things), two bathrooms (one has a wet room type shower), and is the most accessible of our lodges.